IDRC Research Awards 2021

 This call is open to Canadians, permanent residents of Canada, and citizens of developing countries enrolled in a master’s or a doctoral degree at a recognized university OR who have completed a master’s or a doctoral degree at a recognized university.

-Please note the additional eligibility requirements outlined immediately below and in each of the eight theme descriptions.
+Please take note of the specific eligibility requirements outlined immediately below and in each of the six development outcome areas.

 Who can apply